jadhavdhairyasheel/java-logics/README.md

-IN this there are simple java logics
+In this there are simple java codes logic's.Developed by me .